anyscale/madewithml.github.io/docs/courses/mlops/documentation.md

 ```bash
 pip install mkdocs==1.3.0 mkdocstrings==0.18.1
 ```
 > We won't add these to our `requirements.txt` like we have been doing.
 Since these libraries are not core to our project, we'll be isolating them.
-We'll learn about this in our [CI/CD](cicd.md){:target="_blank"} lesson.
+We'll learn more about this in our [CI/CD](cicd.md){:target="_blank"} lesson.

 2. Initialize mkdocs
 ```bash